 By Tim Lambert

-In the center of Roman towns was a rectangular space called the Forum.
+In the centre of Roman towns was a rectangular space called the Forum.
 It was lined by shops and by a public building called the basilica.
 Markets were also held on the forum.
 In a large Roman town, other main streets were also lined with shops.

 In Roman times shops did not have glass windows (glass was a luxury).
 Instead, they just had wooden shutters, which could be closed when the shop was shut. some shops sold imported goods while others, like bakeries, made goods on the premises.
 Usually, customers stood on the street outside the shop and the shopkeeper served them over a counter.
 Usually, the shopkeeper and his family lived in the building over or behind the shop.
 Rich women sent slaves to do the shopping.